Ula666/AWS/README.md

  - Paste the command you just copied
  - Type Yes when asked a question
  - Now you should be connected to your App(Ubuntu16.04)
+ - Inside the Ubuntu APP machine: (`sudo apt-get update -y` and `sudo apt-get upgrade -y`, `sudo apt-get install nginx` to install Nginx, `sudo systemctl status nginx` to check if it was installed)

  - Now let's connect to you database instance, we will have to use proxy ssh
  - From the list of instances choose your App instance and go to Networking